The Curse of Lono

 The Curse of Lono is a book by Hunter S. Thompson describing his experiences in Hawaii in 1980.
 Originally published in 1983, the book was only in print for a short while.
-In 2005 it was re-released as a limited edition.
-Only 1000 copies were produced, each one being signed by the author and artist Ralph Steadman.
+In 2005 it was re-released as a limited edition of 1000 copies, each being signed by the author and artist Ralph Steadman.
 The book is now available as a smaller hardcover edition.

 Plot

 Hunter S. Thompson receives a letter from the editor of Running magazine, asking him to cover the 1980 Honolulu Marathon, which the editor says should be "a good chance for a vacation".
 Thompson asks the illustrator Ralph Steadman to accompany him.
 On the flight over, he meets a man named Ackerman, who seems to have connections to the drug trade in Hawaii.
 Thompson covers the marathon with his characteristic gonzo style, weaving his own experiences into the coverage of the story.
 After the marathon, Thompson along with Steadman and his family move to a rented beach side compound on Hawaii's Kona coast.
 The weather is miserable and they are trapped indoors, besieged by huge waves.
 Steadman and his family, upset about the terrible conditions of their vacation, return to England.
 Later, Thompson reunites with Ackerman to go fishing.
 Thompson eventually catches a huge Marlin, which he beats to death with a Samoan war club.
 The fishing boat returns to the dock, with Thompson screaming triumphantly, "I am Lono!", referring to the ancient Hawaiian god which upsets the locals, and he goes into hiding in the City of Refuge.
 The story frequently breaks away to excerpts from The Last Voyage of Captain James Cook by Richard Hough, which tells the story of the man the native Hawaiians thought was the reincarnation of Lono and was eventually killed by them when he overstayed his welcome on the island of Hawaii.